juliancasaburi/tesis-grado-lic-sistemas-unlp/chapter3-openfaas-monolith-benchmark/io/openfaas/README.md

-# DynamoDB Table Setup and Record Insertion for `TesinaNetworkScenarioLambda`
+# Setup and deployment

-This project requires a DynamoDB table named `TesinaNetworkScenarioLambda` to be created beforehand in on-demand mode and a sample record.
+This project requires a DynamoDB table named `TesinaNetworkScenarioOpenFaaS` to be created beforehand in on-demand mode and a sample record.
 Follow the instructions below to set up the table and add the record.
+Once the DynamoDB setup is complete, you can deploy the application to Kubernetes using the provided deployment script.

 ## Table of Contents
 - [Prerequisites](#prerequisites)